Knowledge

 Knowledge is a form of familiarity with information from some specific area or corpus.
 Knowledge is often understood to be awareness of facts, having learned skills, or having gained experience using the things and the state of affairs (situations) within some area of knowledge.
 They call people familiar with knowledge within some area of knowledge a subject matter expert (SME).

+Knowledge is facts and information.
 Knowledge of facts is distinct from opinion or guesswork by virtue of justification or proof.
 Knowledge is objective.
 Opinions and guesswork are subjective.
+Skills are reliable patterns of behavior and action.
+Knowledge is discernable.

 In our case we are talking about certain specific knowledge, the facts that make up that knowledge, being able to create a proof to show the knowledge representation of the system is complete, consistent, and precise; and all of this logic being put into a form readable by a machine and reach a conclusion as to whether the information in the knowledge representation is functioning properly.